News: FEMA proposes flood map changes for 2017.

 Property owners are encouraged to review proposed flood map revisions.
 More information is available by calling FEMA Map Information eXchange, (877) 336-2627, or by visiting FEMA's Flood Map Service Center.

-Visit the Digital Floodplain Map Website to see if your property is impacted by the recent boundary changes.
+Visit the FEMA Flood Map Service Center to see if your property is impacted by 2016 boundary changes.

 Here are answers to some Frequently Asked Questions regarding the floodplain boundary changes.

 If you still have questions, contact your insurance agent or local Floodplain Manager: